neoviki/tactile.controller.module/README.md

 # Tactile Controller Module

-The **Tactile Controller Module** is a compact, high-performance interface board powered by the **PIC32MM0256GPM036** microcontroller in a UQFN 40-pin package.
-It is designed to sample and manage data from high-density tactile sensor arrays and enables flexible communication using I²C, hardware SPI (HW SPI), and software SPI (SW SPI) protocols.
+The Tactile Controller Module is an interface board designed to read tactile sensor data from a dedicated sensor module containing 36 sensors (currently under development and not yet publicly available).
+It is powered by the PIC32MM0256GPM036 microcontroller in a UQFN 40-pin package.
+The module is built to sample and manage data from high-density tactile sensor arrays, offering flexible communication options via I²C, hardware SPI (HW SPI), and software SPI (SW SPI) protocols.

 ## Features